Updated June 2026

 Most tinted moisturizers are sheer to light by design.
 That’s the whole point.
 If you want medium-to-full coverage with SPF, you’re looking for a clean foundation, not a tinted moisturizer.

-Barefaced is serious about clean beauty standards, so if you’re ingredient-conscious but still want something that looks and feels good on your skin, this is one you should definitely try.
+Crunchi is serious about clean beauty standards, so if you’re ingredient-conscious but still want something that looks and feels good on your skin, but like a bit more coverage, this is one you should definitely try.

 Skinny Confidential Caffeinated Sunscreen (contains caffeine, which helps lift and tighten the skin while blocking the sun’s rays).
 It really does help depuff my face on tired mornings.
 Use code TERILYN15 for 15% off.